About

 Jun 2015 – Feb 2016 Santa Cruz, California

-Assisted in the development of a model integrating longshore and cross-shore processes for predicting long-term shoreline response to climate change (CoSMoS).
+Assisted in the development of a sediment transport model integrating longshore and cross-shore processes for predicting long-term shoreline response to climate change.

 Environmental Engineer